SDSU-GCO/SDSU-GCO.github.io/Unity ECS Small Game Dev Guide.md

 # Building a small game in Unity's ECS
 This guide covers building a small video game in Unity's ECS.
 This guide applies to both 2D and 3D games.
-The current version of this guide targets Unity's 2018.1.0b12 ECS preview build.
+The current version of this guide targets Unity's 2018.1.2 release build.
 At this time, ECS in Unity is still incredibly new.
 While I aim to provide the best guidance possible, I do not have enough information nor experience to provide the absolute best practices.
 For any questions or curiosities, the following links contain the best resources to understand this topic: [Samples and Documentation](https://github.com/Unity-Technologies/EntityComponentSystemSamples)  [Forums](https://forum.unity.com/forums/entity-component-system-and-c-job-system.147/)

 For this guide, I will be using a Wii Play Tanks clone as an example.
 However, any game that involves constant updating will work really well.
 I am writing this guide targeting new developers familiar with basic game development concepts but new to programming and ECS fundamentals.
 However, I'll include some tips for some more advanced concepts and implementations along the way.